 “But their evolutionary paths are apparently quite different.
 The question is why have they become such different worlds?”

 Answering that question is why we’re going back because Venus might once have been even more like Earth than it is today.

-It’s thought that for much of its early life Venus had liquid water and habitable temperatures on its surface until a runaway greenhouse effect transformed it into the hellscape it is now.
+It’s thought that for much of its early life Venus had liquid water and habitable temperatures on its surface (for more on this, read our guide What makes a planet habitable?) until a runaway greenhouse effect transformed it into the hellscape it is now.

 Aside from increasing our understanding of planetary evolution, learning more about that transformation could provide insights into climate change on Earth (for more on this aspect of space exploration, read our guide How can astronomy help us protect Earth?)

 But getting those insights requires detailed studies of Venus and while the orbiters and landers being developed by ISRO, Roscosmos, ESA and NASA will be useful, they can’t provide the complete picture.